 “I meant romantic love, and you know it.”
 She rubbed the sting from my bottom until I danced out of her reach.
 “What?
-I can’t resist your butt in leather.”
+I can’t resist your pert little butt in leather.”

-What she couldn’t resist was unnerving people.
+What she couldn’t resist was unnerving me.
 Vampires had twisted senses of humor, and Cass’s was a spiral.

-The joke here wasn’t she thought a woman touching me would get under my skin, but that anyone touching my private bits jangled my nerves.
+The joke here wasn’t that she thought a woman touching me would get under my skin, but that anyone touching my private bits made me squirm.

-Playing nurse fulltime for Hadley so Mom and Dad could keep up appearances meant I didn’t have much of a social life.
+Playing nurse fulltime for Hadley so Mom and Dad could keep up appearances meant I’d never had much of a social life.
 I had kissed boys, sure, but that had never convinced me to let them go any further.
 Lucky for me, the rumor mill swore my future husband had enough practice in that area for both of us.
 I could just lay back, relax, and let him inseminate me.